vk-cs/docs-public/docs/en/ml/spark-to-k8s/instructions/tokens/tokens.md

 </tablist>
 <tabpanel>

-1. Go to VK Cloud [personal account](https://msk.cloud.vk.com/app/en).
+1. Go to your VK Cloud [personal account](https://msk.cloud.vk.com/app/en).
 1. Select the project where the desired token is located.
 1. Go to **ML Platform → Tokens**.
 1. Expand the menu of the desired token and select **Delete**.